Hacker0x01/docs.hackerone.com/docs/changelog/2019/may.md

 We've added these improvements to the bi-directional Jira integration:

 #### Additional Fields
-The HackerOne to Jira escalation template now includes these additional fields so that Jira users can have all fields in Jira be mapped to a value from the HackerOne report:
+The HackerOne to Jira escalation template now includes all additional fields that are either a type of `string`, `number`, or `date`.
+This enables Jira users to have all fields in Jira be mapped to a value from the HackerOne report.
+All available Jira fields will automatically be pulled from the selected issue type.
-* CVSS (shows only when Bug is selected issue type)
-* Due date
-* Environment

 ![additional fields wen escalating HackerOne to Jira](./images/may_2019_jira++_additional-fields.png)

 #### Sync Attachments
 Jira users can now sync attachments from their HackerOne report to Jira by selecting **Synchronize attachments** in the **Select HackerOne to JIRA events** section when configuring their Jira integration.

 ![synchronize attachments option in the jira integration](./images/may_2019_jira++_sync-attachments.png)